-Religious belief is a defining characteristic of our species and the cultures that we have formed, including those at the hunter-gatherer level
+Religious belief is a common characteristic of our species as

 Recent studies of the evolution of religion have revealed the cognitive underpinnings of belief in supernatural agents, the role of ritual in promoting cooperation, and the contribution of morally punishing high gods to the growth and stabilization of human society.
 The universality of religion across human society points to a deep evolutionary past.